 This beautiful Beaux-Arts style building is a former Canadian Pacific Railway station that is now home to a Liquor Control Board of Ontario (LCBO) liquor store.
 It was built in 1916 to service the Canadian Pacific Railway.
 The building has a three-story main terminal.
 This Toronto’s historical building in Toronto also has a 43-metre clock tower.
 North Toronto Station’s main terminal gallery has a 38-foot-high ceiling.
 You can see beautifully marble designed walls as a part of its interior.
 This charming interior design is completed with elegant bronze chandeliers.
 The majestic clock tower now serves as a wine tasting area.

 In May 1939, the station hosted a visit from King George VI and Queen Elizabeth on their first visit to Toronto.
 After over 20 years serving as a Canadian Pacific Railway station, the WWII returning soldiers were the last rail passengers commuting through the station.
-These days, it is renovated and reopened as the largest liquor store in Canada.
+These days, it is the largest liquor store in Canada.

 Where to eat in Rosedale